MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 If you haven't already, be sure to:

 - Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
-- The MIP SDK makes use of the observer pattern to implement asynchronous event notifications.
-Review [Observers in the MIP SDK](concept-async-observers.md) to learn more about observer concepts, and how they're implemented by the SDK.
+- Review [Observers in the MIP SDK](concept-async-observers.md) to learn more about observer concepts, and how they're implemented.
+The MIP SDK makes use of the observer pattern to implement asynchronous event notifications.

 ## Create a Visual Studio solution and implement an observer class